dylan-lang/opendylan/documentation/library-reference/source/numbers.rst

 Introduction
 ============

-This chapter describes the Common Dylan implementation of arithmetic functions, especially integer arithmetic.
+This chapter describes the Open Dylan implementation of arithmetic functions, especially integer arithmetic.
 It describes a number of extensions to the Dylan language, which are available from the Dylan library.
 It also describes a generic arithmetic facility that, through